 Meanwhile, real violations of separation of church and state are increasing.

-Look no further than what’s happening to Cedar Park Assembly of God.
-The state of Washington has passed a law that forces churches like Cedar Park to pay for abortions through their health insurance plans.
+But long before the pandemic hit, Cedar Park Assembly of God faced a harrowing threat to its religious freedom.
+The state of Washington enacted a law that forces churches like Cedar Park to pay for abortions—including surgical abortions—through their health insurance plans.

-Let’s take a look at Cedar Park, its pastor, and how they are standing up to this unconstitutional state law.
+Let’s take a look at Cedar Park, its pastor, and how it is standing up to this unconstitutional state law.

 Who: Jay and Sandy Smith